-The Computer Training Program offers a number of training and evaluation services from novice to expert that can prepare a blind or vision impaired person to use a computer proficiently for their goals and interests.
-Technology for the blind courses are available for children, working age adults and seniors, as well as for teachers and rehabilitation professionals in the use of speech, large print, PDA’s, cellphones and Braille technology.
+The Carroll Center for the Blind offers a number of training and evaluation services from novice to expert that can help prepare a blind or vision impaired person to use technology proficiently for their goals and interests.
+Technology for the blind programs are available for children, working age adults and seniors, as well as for teachers and rehabilitation professionals in the use of speech, large print, PDAs, cellphones and Braille technology.

 Training takes place in our state-of-the-art technology training facility on our campus in Newton, Massachusetts.
 Most of our instruction is individualized addressing the needs of the student, so whether you are new user, have just upgraded your system or need to learn a specific software, we can create a training program just for you.